-In the world of programmatic advertising, it often feels like big media groups, premium publishers, and large-scale platforms dominate the playing field.
+In the world of programmatic advertising for small publishers in 2025, it often feels like big media groups, premium publishers, and large-scale platforms dominate.
+But here’s the truth: small and mid-sized publishers have huge opportunities to succeed—if they play smart.

 Contents